caisa-lab/style-transfer-chatbots/README.md

 # Reformulating Unsupervised Style Transfer as Paraphrase Generation (EMNLP 2020)

+This is a fork of [Kalpesh Krishna's repository](https://github.com/martiansideofthemoon/style-transfer-paraphrase)

 This is the official repository accompanying the EMNLP 2020 long paper [Reformulating Unsupervised Style Transfer as Paraphrase Generation](https://arxiv.org/abs/2010.05700).
 This repository contains the accompanying dataset and codebase.

 This repository is a work-in-progress, but we have released several models, evaluation scripts, training code and demos.